 People of the Society

 On the walls of buildings throughout Aberdeen are plaques commemorating people who in a variety of ways have contributed to the public good.
-Twelve commemorate doctors who remind us of Aberdeen's contribution to medicine over the centuries.
+Thirteen commemorate doctors who remind us of Aberdeen's contribution to medicine over the centuries.

 Also worth remembering are the many Aberdeen doctors whose achievements are not commemorated by a plaque: